JuliaDynamics/DiscreteEvents.jl/README.md

 ## Intermediate goals for development

-I want to develop `Simulate.jl` to support all major approaches to modeling and simulation:
+I want to develop `Simulate.jl` to support four major approaches to modeling and simulation of discrete event systems (DES):

-- [x] event based,
+- [x] **event based**: events occur in time and trigger actions, which may cause further events …
-- [x] activity based,
+- [x] **activity based**: activities occur in time and cause other activities …
-- [ ] state based,
+- [x] **state based**: events occur in time and trigger actions of entities (e.g. state machines) depending on their current state, those actions may cause further events …
-- [ ] process based.
+- [ ] **process based**: entities in a DES are modeled as processes waiting for events and then acting according to the event and their current state …

-With the main two simulation hooks of `Simulate.jl`: `event!` and `SimFunction` only the first two approaches are supported.
+With the current main two simulation hooks of `Simulate.jl`: `event!` and `SimFunction` the first three approaches are supported.
+Therefore the next step will be to integrate a process based modeling and simulation approach.
+Then all four approaches can be combined.

 For examples see [`docs/examples`](https://github.com/pbayer/Simulate.jl/tree/master/docs/examples) or [`docs/notebooks`](https://github.com/pbayer/Simulate.jl/tree/master/docs/notebooks).